 - a.
 Environmental enrichment should be used to stimulate exploratory, foraging and locomotive behavior and minimize injurious pecking.
 This requirement need not be applied during the first 10 days of brooding. - b.
 Managers must be able to demonstrate to the Humane Farm Animal Care Inspector that they are using safe and effective methods of environmental enrichment throughout the rearing period. - c.
 The inclusion of environmental enrichment has been shown scientifically to improve the bird health and welfare by encouraging birds to be more active, thereby promoting improved leg health. - d.
 The following is a list of approved enrichments: ramps, low perches, pecking blocks, straw bales, scattering of whole grains, cabbages, cauliflowers, sprouts, broccoli, rounded tubes, hanging wooden blocks. - e.
-If chickens are provided with edible material contained in their litter, they will be actively engaged in foraging behavior for extended periods.
+If chickens are provided with edible material contained in their litter, they will be actively engaging in foraging behavior for extended periods.
 Pecking and scratching against a rough textured surface will help to prevent beak and claw over-growth.
 Young chickens appear to enjoy the opportunity to engage in "worm running" when given twisted strips of paper. - f.
-Guidance for the placement of enrichment objects throughout the house: for every 1000 birds There should be: 1.5 standard sized long chopped straw bales, 2m of perch space and one pecking object (peck a blocks, cabbage, cauliflower, sprouts, broccoli and wooden blocks.)
+Guidance for the placement of enrichment objects throughout the house: for every 1000 birds there should be: 1.5 standard sized long chopped straw bales, 2m of perch space and one pecking objects (peck a blocks, cabbage, cauliflower, sprouts, broccoli and wooden blocks.)

-Possible methods of providing environmental enrichment include
+Possible methods of providing environmental enrichment include:

-- Providing hay or straw bales; - Perches appropriate to the size and weight of the birds; - Enriching the litter with grain and long-cut straw; - Lengths of rope, hung with the ends at bird height; - Visual subdivision of the available space (e.g. using vertical plastic mesh panels approximately 30 inches [76 cm] wide with 0.25 inch [0.6 cm] mesh size); and - Providing access to living vegetation.
+Providing hay or straw bales;

+Perches appropriate to the size and weight of the birds;

+Enriching the litter with grain and long-cut straw;

+Lengths of rope, hung with the ends at bird height;

+Visual subdivision of the available space (e.g. using vertical plastic mesh panels approximately 30 inches wide with 0.25 inch mesh size); and

-G. Free-range /Pasture
+Providing access to living vegetation.

+G. Free-Range and Pasture-Raised

-The Animal Care Standards for Chickens Used in Broiler Production do not require that chickens have access to range.
-In free-range systems, where birds have access to the outdoors, the following Animal Care Standards must be met.
+The Animal Care Standards for Chickens do not require that birds have access to outdoors or be raised on a range.
+Pasture-Raised and Free-Range systems are optional.
+Where broilers have access to range or the outdoors, the following definitions and standards must be met to use a Free Range or Pasture-Raised claim.